mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 The first two points are quite self explanatory but the third point is the feature which has greatest impact over the user experience.

-When we use our "static app" approach we bootstrap the Angular application after the "static app" has been already rendered.
+When we use our "interactive App Shell" approach we bootstrap the Angular application after the "interactive App Shell" has been already rendered.
 This means that we perform JiT compilation after we already have something onto the screen.

 The images below demonstrate the delayed Angular bootstrap.
 The gif on the right shows the delayed bootstrap with JiT compilation enabled and the gif on the left demonstrates what happens when we've compiled the application as part of the build process, i.e. AoT compilation: